 - Waterproof Layer Top and Bottom

 - Tarp or Plastic Sheet (minimum 4′ x 6′)

 - 6-10 (30″ or so long) Ties (cravats, p-cord, shoelaces, webbing, etc.)

 - Headlamp with Extra Batteries (WFRs)

-- Day Pack large enough to fit all of the above (you’ll be carrying your pack with you everywhere, and using it during scenarios).
+- Day Pack to fit all of the above and use for scenarios

 Trust us, we don’t care what your dirty socks / chewed fingernails / hairy legs look like!
 But just as a heads up, you might like to know that you and your partner/s will be checking each others’ extremities (hands, feet, arms, legs) regularly as part of performing patient physical exams.